kscieslinski/CTF/pwn/phoenix/format-three/README.md

 ## Enumeration
 ### Protections
-As in every task in phoenix all protections are disabled (aslr as well):
+As in every task in phoenix all protections are disabled (so is alsr):

 ```bash
 $ checksec format-three